The Scottish Borders has taken the next step towards being a landfill-free area with the procurement of a new residual waste contract.

 Councillor Gordon Edgar, SBC’s Executive Member for Roads and Infrastructure, said: “I am delighted that we now have a contract in place to allow the Scottish Borders to become a landfill-free area and meet the Scottish Government’s 2021 deadline.

 “This decision will see a reduction in harmful greenhouse gases from landfilling the waste and we believe it will also result in an improved recycling performance.
 Households and families should continue to play their part to divert recyclable materials from their black bins – helping the local environment and saving public funding – by using our range of recycling services.
-These include an alternate weekly recycling collection service provided to all homes in the Scottish Borders, food waste collection service available in six communities and the seven community recycling centers across the area which are open til 6.45pm during the summer”
+These include an alternate weekly recycling collection service provided to all homes in the Scottish Borders, food waste collection service available in six communities and the seven community recycling centres across the area which are open til 6.45pm during the summer”

 “We have also produced a handy reminder in our SBConnect magazine out next month to help residents put the right waste in the right bin.
 We look forward to working in partnership with Levenseat in the coming years to ensure the Scottish Borders deals with its waste in the most efficient and environmentally friendly way possible.”